 Fact Sheets have been created for the County of Orange and each of Orange County's 34 cities.
 The Fact Sheets provide data on transportation and transit projects (funded through Measure M, state, and federal grants) in a format which emphasizes key points concisely on a single printed page.
-The City Fact Sheets are utilized when speaking with the jurisdictions to provide a summary overview of how OCTA has provided the local agency with funding and transportation improvements.
-During the quarter, staff began updating the City Fact Sheets to include the 2018 Tier 1 ECP projects approved by the Board on September 10, 2018, the September 2018 semi-annual review of CTFP projects approved by the Board on December 10, 2018, and programming updates.
-Updated City Fact Sheets have been completed.
+The City Fact Sheets are utilized when speaking with the jurisdictions to provide a summary overview of how OCTA has provided the local agency with funding (M2 and other) and transportation improvements.
+During the quarter, staff began updating the City Fact Sheets to include the March 2019 semi-annual review of CTFP projects approved by the Board on June 10, 2019, Regional Capacity Program and signal synchronization projects also approved by the Board on June 10, 2019, and the 2019 Project W projects approved by the Board on June 24, 2019, as well as other programming updates.
+Updated City Fact Sheets are in progress and will be completed by the next quarter.